patrickrst/nixu-challenge-2019/report/challenges_generated.md

 hashcat mask attack and the hints we have about the secret, we brute forced the MD5 hash to find the value of the TOTP secret [@hashcat_mask].
-With the secret, we are able to generate a TOTP that is valid for 5 minutes and finaly connect to the SSH server to retreive the flag!
+With the secret, we are able to generate a TOTP that is valid for 5 minutes and finally connect to the SSH server to retrieve the flag!

 ### Analysis

 This challenge consists of multiple steps that need to be solved in order to obtain the flag.
 This feels more realistic than other CTF challenges, as there is multiple skills involved and there is a process to go through instead of just solving a specific task.
-It ressembles more to what a pentester job may look like (the challenge description refers to a security audit).
+It resembles more to what a pentester job may look like (the challenge description refers to a security audit).
 The challenge requires to have networking skills (analyzing a .pcap with Wireshark, understanding the SSH protocol) and an understanding of encryption/authentification (how OpenSSH works, the flaws in RSA key generation, Time-based one time password).
-Such a challenge demonstrate that a chain of multiple exploitable flaws in a system may allow to obtain access to it.
+Such a challenge demonstrates that a chain of multiple exploitable flaws in a system may allow to obtain access to it.

 Bad memories - part 1
 ---------------------

 This is the first part of a five parts challenge on forensics, where it is needed to recover information from a memory dump.
-To analyse the memory dump, we use the Python tool `Volatility Framework` and its many commands [@volatility_commands].
+To analyze the memory dump, we use the Python tool `Volatility Framework` and its many commands [@volatility_commands].

-The first step is to find what type of operating system was the memory capture was done on, which we can find with the command `imageinfo`.
+The first step is to find out what type of operating system was the memory capture was done on, which we can find with the command `imageinfo`.

     volatility -f mem.dmp imageinfo

 We find that the memory dump is from a Windows 7 operating system.
-From there, we can list the processes that were active during the captutre with either `pslist` or `pstree`.
+From there, we can list the processes that were active during the capture with either `pslist` or `pstree`.

     volatility -f mem.dmp --profile=Win7SP1x64 pslist

-The first part tells to recover the user documentation, which would hints at a text editor.
-There is a `notepad.exe` process running with PID 700, so we dump the VADs (Virtual Address Descriptors) and look at the VAD tree to find memory regions of heap (in yellow).
+The first part says to recover the user documentation, which would hint at a text editor.
+There is a `notepad.exe` process running with PID 700, so we dump the VADs (Virtual Address Descriptors) and look at the VAD tree to find memory regions of the heap (in yellow).

     volatility -f mem.dmp --profile=Win7SP1x64 vaddump -p 700 -D ./vads/
     volatility -f mem.dmp --profile=Win7SP1x64 vadtree --output=dot --output-file=./vads/graph.dot -p 700